 Many do so without even consulting a criminal defense lawyer.
-This can be a disastrous mistake which can affect your future in a multitude of ways, summarized in detail below.
+This can be a disastrous mistake that can affect your future in a multitude of ways, summarized in detail below.
 Always consult with a seasoned attorney before making such a decision.

-Even worse, a drug related license suspension will show up on your driving record for the rest of your life.
+Even worse, a drug-related license suspension will show up on your driving record for the rest of your life.
 It remains on your driving record even if you later succeed in getting the underlying drug charge itself expunged from your criminal record.
-The Ohio Bureau of Motor Vehicles will permanently list a “Drug Suspension” on your traffic record, which will be easily revealed in any future background check.
-You should also be cognizant of the fact that there are companies nowadays that mine data from online court websites and store it for future reference… and this information is unaffected by expungement or record sealing.
+The Ohio Bureau of Motor Vehicles will permanently list a “Drug Suspension” on your traffic record, which will be revealed in any future background check.
+You should also be mindful of the fact that there are companies nowadays that mine data from online court websites and store it for future reference… and this information is unaffected by expungement or record sealing.

 Drug convictions also have hidden collateral consequences.
-Such repercussions could include: a permanent criminal record (except in Minor Misdemeanor cases); rejection by potential employers; denial of professional licenses; ineligibility for public benefits, student loans, educational grants, and work-study programs; loss of scholarships; legal disability from ownership or possession of firearms; future child custody problems; housing and rental application difficulty; bank loan denials; dramatically increased insurance premiums; and a host of other problems.
+Such repercussions could include: a permanent criminal record (except in Minor Misdemeanor cases); rejection by potential employers; denial of professional licenses; ineligibility for public benefits, student loans, educational grants, and work-study programs; loss of scholarships; legal disability from ownership or possession of firearms; future child custody problems; housing and rental application difficulty; bank loan denials; dramatically increased insurance premiums; and a host of other issues.

-Many colleges and universities routinely notify the parents of any student charged with a drug offense (or an alcohol related offense).
+Many colleges and universities routinely notify the parents of any student charged with a drug offense (or an alcohol-related offense).

 Some drug diversion programs require the consent of both the prosecuting attorney and the arresting officer.
 This is problematic when you are up against an ambitious prosecutor who sees you with a target on your back simply because drugs are involved.
 Again, consult a criminal defense lawyer to protect yourself.